mauerbac/amazon-polly-twitch-extension/readme.md

 Ensure you’ve create an [IAM profile locally](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html) using the credentials from earlier.

 The snippet shows the crux of the Polly SDK.
-It takes in text to convert to speech, a voice and an output format.
+It takes in text to convert to speech, a voice type and an output format.
 ```
 response = polly.synthesize_speech(
          Text=text,